dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 ### Return values

-The `GetAll` method returns a collection of `TodoItem` objects.
+The `GetAll` method returns a [`ActionResult<T>` type](xref:web-api/action-return-types#actionresultt-type).
 MVC automatically serializes the object to [JSON](https://www.json.org/) and writes the JSON into the body of the response message.
 The response code for this method is 200, assuming there are no unhandled exceptions.
 Unhandled exceptions are translated into 5xx errors.

-In contrast, the `GetById` method returns the [ActionResult\<T> type](xref:web-api/action-return-types#actionresultt-type), which represents a wide range of return types. `GetById` has two different return types:
+The `GetById` method returns the [ActionResult type](xref:web-api/action-return-types#actionresultt-type).
+The `ActionResult<T>` and `ActionResult` return types represents a wide range of return types. `GetById` has two different return types:

 * If no item matches the requested ID, the method returns a 404 error.
 Returning [NotFound](/dotnet/api/microsoft.aspnetcore.mvc.controllerbase.notfound) returns an HTTP 404 response.
 * Otherwise, the method returns 200 with a JSON response body.
 Returning `item` results in an HTTP 200 response.